 Once you have subscribed to the Data Migration service via a statement of work (SoW), our migration team can enable data migration tool.

 By default, the data migration feature is disabled.
 To enable it on a Zoom Client machine, access the client’s zoom.properties file.
 This file is located inside the .zm folder in the user directory.

 - Open zoom.properties file for editing.
 Add the property,

 Check here for Zoom 7.3 onwards and here for Zoom versions before 7.3 so you can set this property on the Zoom Server.
 The properties on the Zoom Server are automatically propagated to Zoom Clients as per their sync up schedule.
 Zoom Clients can also pull these settings from the Zoom Server on-demand using Sync Now in the Z-Settings.

 Follow these steps to start migrating a large volume of data to Zoom:

-- Open Visual Asset Browser.
-In the Browse or Search page, click Start Migration from the Action menu.
+- Open Asset Browser.
+On the Browse or Search tab, click Start Migration from the Action menu.